1-0Clarko/Maze_like_a_diffusion_algorithm/README.md

 the little squares white and red represent respectively if a walkable square is been already mutated in all the possible way or not. the fact that in the video there are white squares in not walkable spots is a bug thet es been olready resolved.
-V2:
-Now is an auto generated catch the chicken game, playable in a few clicks with the executable.